MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/developer/reference/methods/removeContextProvider.md

 [!INCLUDE[removeContextProvider-description](../includes/removeContextProvider-description.md)]

 > [!NOTE]
-> Listen to the **lcw:ready** event raised by a live chat before calling the live chat SDK methods.
-The live chat methods should be invoked after the **lcw:ready** event is raised.
+> The live chat SDK methods should be invoked after the [lcw:ready event](../events/lcw-ready.md)is raised.
 You can listen for this event by adding your own event listener on the window object.

 ## Syntax